 - Check if the issue persists.

-Did these solutions help to fix Microsoft Store won’t open, Microsoft store not opening or closes immediately after opening?
-Let us know on comments below, Also read:
+Did these solutions help to fix Microsoft Store won’t open, the Microsoft store not opening or closes immediately after opening?
+Let us know in the comments below, Also read: